 We want to ensure Edinburgh, as Scotland’s capital city, is at the forefront of securing a swift and just transition to a low carbon future for Scotland – now, and for future generations.
 Recognising the urgent need for radical action to mitigate the effects of climate change, the City of Edinburgh Council has declared a climate emergency and set out a bold ambition for the city to be carbon neutral by 2030.

-To help make this vision a reality we are looking for an experienced, self-motivated, and flexible communication and engagement professional to join the Corporate Policy and Insight function to support our work with citizens and partners in taking forward a proactive sustainability agenda across the city.
+To help make this vision a reality we are looking for an experienced, self-motivated, and flexible policy professional to join the Corporate Policy and Insight function to help take forward a proactive sustainability agenda across a diverse range of policy areas.

-In driving a fast-paced agenda for tackling climate change, we have partnered with the Edinburgh Centre for Carbon Innovation at Edinburgh University (ECCI) and EIT Climate-KIC - Europe's largest public-private partnership for action on climate change - to become one of only 15 European cities leading the way on climate change as part of the ‘Healthy, Clean, Cities Deep Demonstration’ programme.
-The Council is also co-sponsoring, with ECCI, an independent Climate Commission for Edinburgh which will bring together partners from across the city and beyond, to provide expert advice and challenge on the system change required to deliver a carbon neutral city.
+In driving a progressive agenda for tackling climate change, we have partnered with the Edinburgh Centre for Carbon Innovation at Edinburgh University (ECCI) and EIT Climate-KIC - Europe's largest public-private partnership for action on climate change - to become one of only 15 European cities leading the way on climate change as part of the ‘Healthy, Clean, Cities Deep Demonstration’ programme.

-• demonstrate strong leadership and personal responsibility, and be results orientated in relation to the portfolio of work they lead
+• show strong leadership and personal responsibility, and be results orientated in relation to the portfolio of work they lead

-• demonstrate experience of strategic collaboration with citizens and communities, and partners in the public, private and third sectors
+• are experienced in working with a range of partners, including citizens and communities, Council colleagues, and partners in the public, private and third sectors

 Our salary range typically reflects the initial starting salary and annually increases until it reaches the top of the range.
 For roles in grade 5 or above, annual increments in our contribution zones are dependent on achieving agreed performance goals.